 What works do I need to get written permission for before I begin?

-You must not carry out any structural works or alterations to your property until you have our prior written consent.
+Most leases state that you must not carry out any structural works or alterations to your property until you have our prior written consent.
 Examples of structural works are:

 - Re-decoration of the exterior - Changing windows and external doors